hodl-token/Smart-contract/README.md

           * 12.861% liquidy
           * 9,639% marketing
           * 3,213% team
           * 64,287% bnbpool

-        Our tokenoics instead says 10% Reflection, 10% Marketing, 20% Liquidity, 60% BNBpool.
+         Our tokenomics instead says 10% Reflection, 10% Marketing, 20% Liquidity, 60% BNBpool.
 I changed the contract so we fullfill the tokenomics.
       * Currently the sell bot is only triggered if someone sells on pancakeswap.
 In the upgraded contract the sell bot is triggered on every sell regardless the DEX.
       * This also activates the 'Anti-dump' mechanism on every DEX.
       * A new function 'triggerSwapAndLiquify' can be called from the triggerwallet.
 The triggerwallet could be changed by the owner.
 This function calls the swap and liquify (the sell bot).